oksanagit/Hello_test/README.md

 Connect a monitor, we used HDMI port, a mouse and keyboard. we used one USB doungle for both periferals.
 When you power the board, you may see the "no botable device" or another similar error.
 The bootloader needs to be changed.
 - Keep pressing Esc button, while power is applied.
 <img src=images/IMG_1.JPG width="40%">
+- Select Boot Manager.
+Inside you have to chooselegasy boot option.
+We have seen different screens for this:

 ## Credits